OpenAgenda/oa-public/packages/agenda-stakeholders/README.md

     // you are now handling stakholders of the agenda of Id 'agendaId'
     // stakeholders.list or .get ...

-## Testing

-Wether you want to use this service for your own lib tests or you want to add tests here, use the proxy service module `require( 'agenda-stakeholders/test/service' )`.
-It provides an additional method to load service config and prepare fixtures in one go:

-    const stakeholders = require( 'agenda-stakeholders/test/service' );

-    stakeholder.initAndLoad( config, [ [ files ] ], done );

-The optional files array is a list of the filenames to use for loading fixtures.
-Files are stored in the test/service folder of this repo.
-Not specifying this will just leave the test service to load default fixtures.

 ## Listing stakeholders